Squats and Your Back: Common Myths

 “Butt wink” is often thought to be the result of tight hamstrings.
 In theory, as one approaches the bottom position, the hamstrings are being stretched, and when they can stretch no more, they pull the low back and pelvis out of position.
 Sounds plausible at first since the hamstrings cross the hip joint and attach to the pelvis, but let’s not forget that they also cross the knee.
 Even though the hip is flexing as you descend, which would stretch your hamstrings, the knees are simultaneously flexing, which shortens the hamstrings.
 The net result is that the hamstrings do not change much in overall length as you squat.
 It’s highly unlikely that the hamstrings are stretched to their max in the bottom position because the knee is bent.
 If you have the hamstring flexibility to sit in a chair with your spine straight, you probably have the hamstring flexibility to squat with your spine straight.
 You just need to learn how to do it.

 To fix lumbar flexion or “butt wink”, the lifter needs to learn how to use their spinal extensors to hold their back in rigid extension and not squat too deep.
-Squatting too deep (or “ass to grass”) can result in lumbar flexion because as the thighs approximate with the pelvis and the hips cannot flex further, the back will have to round in order to keep going lower.
+Squatting too deep (or “ass to grass”) can result in lumbar flexion because as the thighs approximate with the pelvis and the hips cannot flex further, the back will have to round to keep going lower.
 This is exacerbated if the lifter is not shoving their knees out enough.
 And if your back has rounded, your spinal extensors have relaxed.
 In a lifter who knows how to hold their back in extension, learning to shove the knees out and stop at just below parallel can usually solve lumbar flexion.

 Unfortunately, poor control over the spinal extensors is common.
 The spinal extensors have the job of keeping the spine in rigid extension and locking the pelvis in position relative to the lumbar vertebrae.
 As a lifter approaches the bottom, the leaned-forward position and large moment arm on the back segment can cause the back to round in people who lack this control, pulling the lumbar spine and pelvis out of position.
 Because the hamstrings are contracted, which unchecked would cause the pelvis to tilt posteriorly, the lifter is essentially letting the hamstrings win the fight for control over pelvic and spinal position.
 But the spinal extensors must win.
-In order to correct butt wink, you must have good enough volitional control over the spinal extensors in order to keep them contracted at the bottom of the squat when other forces are attempting to pull you out of position.
+To correct butt wink, you must have good enough volitional control over the spinal extensors to keep them contracted at the bottom of the squat when other forces are attempting to pull you out of position.
 No need to stretch your hammies.

 Myth #3 – Leaning Over Will Shear Your Spine

-Shearing your spine sounds super scary, and you may have been told that loading your back while it’s at an angle will predispose you to a shearing injury in which one vertebrae “slips” on another, which could mean very bad things for you spinal cord.
+Shearing your spine sounds super scary, and you may have been told that loading your back while it’s at an angle will predispose you to a shearing injury in which one vertebra “slips” on another, which could mean very bad things for your spinal cord.
 First of all, I could not find a single reported incident of this happening in the gym.
 Second of all, this claim demonstrates a poor understanding of anatomy and the forces at play.

 Shear forces push one part of an object in one direction, and another part of the object in the opposite direction.
 So it’s true that the moment force placed on the back segment in a low bar squat is a shear force, as it is composed of two different forces acting in opposite directions – the weight of the bar and gravity pushing down, and the force you generate to push the bar up.
 So it is correct to say that the back is under shear stress.
 Since moment forces are shear forces, does that mean that failure to overcome that force will result in a shearing injury?